Choose a question from the list

 Our Department has a long history of producing quality research.
 Scholarly activity is strongly encouraged throughout the residency, although a research project is not required for categorical EM residents.
 The EM/IM residents are required to complete at least one research project.

-There is no minimum score requirement.
-All aspects of the application are considered and scored.
-These scores for the basis for granting interviews and resident selection.
+There are no minimum score requirements.
+All aspects of the application are considered while granting interviews and for resident selection.

 Applications must be complete prior to December 31 to be considered for a residency spot.

 This year, we will begin extending interview invitations after mid October.
 We use the ERAS Interview Scheduler to send out invitations and schedule interviews, please do not hesitate to call us if you encounter any difficulty in scheduling.

 At this time, we are only sponsoring a J1 visa for those who require a visa

 In addition to the requirements above, International Medical Graduates are strongly advised to have US experience (preferably in EM) prior to applying.
 Unfortunately, due to the prevalent healthcare regulations, we cannot offer any observerships.